 There is that old adage that getting a new customer is five times more expensive than keeping an existing one.
-So your current customer base is by far your greatest asset.
-Most of them are living online so make sure your social media accounts are up to date, boasting about the hive of activity in store, reminding them to buy light bulbs and encouraging them to do that home renovation they’ve been toying with.
-Your business also operates offline and simple marketing activity like flyers and posters can provide on-going neighbourhood presence.
-Keep a mailing list of your customers and send them monthly updates on specials and new product.
-Always ensure that your marketing has a call-to-action aspect where you prompt your customer to act (on a special for example) and come into store.
+So, your current customer base is by far your greatest asset.
+Most of them are living online, so make sure your social media accounts are up to date, boasting about the hive of activity in store, reminding them to buy light bulbs and encouraging them to do that home renovation they’ve been toying with.
+Your business also operates offline, and simple marketing activities like flyers and posters can provide an on-going neighbourhood presence.
+Keep a mailing list of your customers and send them monthly updates on specials and new products.
+Always ensure that your marketing has a call-to-action where you prompt your customer to act (on a special, for example) and come into the store.

 Get found the web

-While customers come in store to make their purchases, the first thing they are doing is researching online.
+Before customers come in-store to make their purchases, the first thing they would do is research online.
 If you’re out there on the web but also close by physically, you are first in line for their business.
 The most important thing you need to do is have a web presence.
 This should be informative and professional.
 Ensure your website is strategically filled with useful content and key words so that you come up in organic searches on Google.

 Draw customers in with window displays

-Just because you are a hardware store, doesn’t mean you can think out the box and create exciting window displays.
-Using existing bulk product like boxes, taps, light bulbs and a fresh lick of bright paint, you can catch your customer’s eye and entice walk-ins.
+Just because you are a hardware store, it doesn’t mean you can't think out of the box and create exciting window displays.
+Using existing bulk products like boxes, taps, light bulbs and a fresh lick of bright paint, you can catch your customer’s eye and entice walk-ins.
 This type of activity is exactly the type of thing that can grow your building and hardware business.

 Invest in your staff

-A key thing that independent building and hardware businesses have over the big-box competitors, is knowledge.
+A key thing that independent building and hardware businesses have over the bigger competitors, is knowledge.
 You understand your business inside out and your staff should have that level of knowledge too.
 The other side to this is to invest in your people.
 Your staff is on the frontline of all activity.
-If they are happy and heard, your customer feel it too.
+If they are happy and heard, your customers feel it, too.

 Talk to your customers

-The other major advantage that independent building and hardware businesses have over e-commerce retailers is that they meet the customer face-to-face on a daily basis.
-Small personal touches like remembering their names or making personal recommendations goes a long way in helping your customer to feel special.
+The other major advantage that independent building and hardware businesses have over e-commerce retailers is that they meet the customers face-to-face on a daily basis.
+Small personal touches like remembering their names or making personal recommendations go a long way in helping your customer to feel special.